Introduction

 Implementing CPOE can lead to cost savings and improved resource utilization within healthcare organizations.
 The following are key ways in which CPOE contributes to cost-effectiveness:

-Reducing Medication Errors: CPOE systems help reduce medication errors, which can be costly to rectify.
+1. Reducing Medication Errors: Medication errors can be costly to rectify.
 By minimizing adverse drug events, healthcare organizations can avoid the associated expenses of additional treatments, hospital readmissions, and legal liabilities.

 By improving patient safety, enhancing efficiency and workflow, and increasing cost-effectiveness, CPOE implementation offers substantial benefits to healthcare organizations.